ABF-QC/Final_Project/README.md

 Here is the [resulting file](data/ECCC/processed/daily/daily_processed.csv).

-See this notebook [ClimateDataPreprocessing](notebook/ClimateDataPreprocessing.ipynb) to have more details about how the climate data were pre-processed.
+See the notebook [ClimateDataPreprocessing](notebook/ClimateDataPreprocessing.ipynb) to have more details about how the climate data were pre-processed.

 </br>